DSuveges/GenomePlotter/README.md

 The script then creates svg image and saves indicating the chromosome name, the specified dimension, and the chunks size for reproducibility.
 This svg file can further be edited.
 Then using cairosvg, a png file is also created and saved named identically.

-About the requirements: processing a chromosome can take a long time (hours on a i7 3.1 GHz CPU) and uses upt to 2GB RAM.
+About the requirements: processing a chromosome can take a long time and uses upt to 2GB RAM.

 ### Result: